PinkDiamond1/docs-24/docs/starlark/index.md

 The reason Kurtosis chose Starlark is:

-1. Minimal, meaning you can’t do crazy complex things with it, meaning it’s easy to read
+1. Minimal, meaning it's difficult to write complex code, meaning it’s easy to read
-2. Guaranteed to have finite execution as there are no infinite loops
+2. Guaranteed to have finite execution as there are no infinite loops or recursion
-3. Safe (user can't access network, os, filesystem, etc. by default) so you can run untrusted code
+3. Safe (user can't access network, OS, filesystem, etc. by default) so untrusted code can be run
-4. Deterministic - the same parameters to the same program are guaranteed to give the same results (even down to, "they rebuilt Python dicts so that iteration order is deterministic")
+4. Deterministic - the same parameters to the same program are guaranteed to give the same results (even down to the dict iteration order being deterministic)

 ### How do I get started with Starlark?

-In case you already haven't, you first need to install the Kurtosis cli using the guide [here](https://docs.kurtosis.com/install).
+First need to install the Kurtosis CLI using the guide [here](https://docs.kurtosis.com/install).

-To run httpd via Starlark, save the following to a file with a `.star` extension, say `main.star`
+To run httpd via Starlark, save the following to a file with a called `main.star`

 ```py
 service = add_service(